-Qualifications: Qualified candidates must possess excellent oral advocacy, legal writing, and work ethic.
-Highly qualified candidates will enjoy litigation and court-based advocacy.
-Communication and listening skills, ability to work in a team and alone, adaptability, and appreciation of diversity are required.
-The ability to balance compassion and pragmatism in representing low-income clients is necessary.
-A Georgia bar license is required.
-Demonstrated commitment to public service, participation in law school clinics, trial advocacy courses, familiarity with areas of poverty law, previous work with low-income people, and previous experience in litigation is strongly preferred.
-Fluency in Spanish is highly valued in applicant selection.
+Qualifications: Qualified candidates must possess excellent legal writing, oral advocacy and work ethic.
+Communication and listening skills, ability to work on a team and alone, adaptability, and appreciation of diversity are required.
+A Georgia Bar license or eligibility to sit for the next bar exam is required.
+Demonstrated commitment to public service, participation in law school clinics, trial advocacy courses, familiarity with areas of poverty law, and previous work with low-income persons are strongly preferred.
+Litigation experience is a plus.

-Terms: Salary is commensurate with experience.
-The salary for a licensed attorney with 2 years’ experience starts at $53,000.
-The program provides generous fringe benefits, including paid holidays, vacation, sick, and paid parental leave; health, life, and long and short-term disability insurance; partial payment for dependent health insurance; a salary reduction option for a flexible spending account; voluntary tax-sheltered annuity with 3% match; educational loan reimbursement up to $600 per month (after a $65 deductible), CLE expenses; and Georgia Bar dues.
+Terms: The starting salary for a licensed attorney is $50,000+, depending on legal experience.
+The program provides generous fringe benefits, including paid holidays, vacation, sick, and paid parental leave; health, life, and long and short-term disability insurance; partial payment for dependent health insurance; a salary reduction option for a flexible spending account; educational loan reimbursement up to $600 per month (after a $65 deductible and set off of other loan reimbursement amounts); CLE expenses; and Georgia Bar dues.

-To apply: A complete application packet must include a letter of application, résumé, recent writing sample demonstrating your ability to research and analyze a legal issue, the names, phone numbers, and e-mail addresses of three references, and an official law school transcript.
-(A copy is acceptable, pending your order of an official transcript).
-Please send your application as one PDF document, using our online application system:
+To apply: A complete application packet must include a letter of application, resume, recent writing sample demonstrating your ability to perform legal research and analyze a fact pattern, the names and contact information (including e-mail addresses) of three references, and an official law school transcript.
+Please send your application as one PDF document, using our online application system.